XaelBaseth/ft_irc/README.md

 ### CheckLists

-[ ] Creates a server that only allows client-server communication.
+[ X ] Creates a server that only allows client-server communication.

-[ ] Server must be able to handle mutiple clients at the same time and never hang.
+[ X ] Server must be able to handle mutiple clients at the same time and never hang.
 (I/O operation must be non-blocking.)

-[ ] Server use only 1 **poll()** to handle read, write, listen etc. operations
+[ X ] Server use only 1 **poll()** to handle read, write, listen etc. operations

-[ ] Client must be able to connect to server without any errors.
+[ X ] Client must be able to connect to server without any errors.

-[ ] Communication has to be done via TCP/IP(v4 or v6).
+[ X ] Communication has to be done via TCP/IP(v4 or v6).

 [ ] Using the client, you must be able to authenticate, set a nickname, a username, join a channel, send and receive private message.